Introduction to Multi-Armed Bandits: Adaptive discretization: the Zooming Algorithm

-\cite{DichotomyMAB-soda10,LipschitzMAB-JACM} derive a similar characterization for a version of Lipschitz bandits with full feedback (\ie when the algorithm receives feedback for all arms). $O_\mI(\sqrt{t})$ regret is feasible for any metric space of finite covering dimension, and one needs an exponentially more ``permissive" version of the covering dimension to obtain more ``interesting" regret bounds.
+\cite{DichotomyMAB-soda10,LipschitzMAB-JACM} derive a similar characterization for a version of Lipschitz bandits with full feedback, \ie when the algorithm receives feedback for all arms. $O_\mI(\sqrt{t})$ regret is feasible for any metric space of finite covering dimension.
+One needs an exponentially weaker version of covering dimension to induce regret bounds of the form $\tildeO_\mI(t^\gamma)$, for some $\gamma\in(\nicefrac12,1)$.

+\xhdr{Per-instance optimality.} What is the best regret bound for a given instance of Lipschitz MAB? \citet{Combes-colt14} ask this question in the style of Lai-Robbins lower bound for stochastic bandits (Theorem~\ref{LB:thm:LB-log-t}).
+Specifically, they consider finite metric spaces, assume that the algorithm satisfies \eqref{LB:eq:thm:LB-log-t:assn}, the precondition in Theorem~\ref{LB:thm:LB-log-t}, and focus on optimizing the leading constant $c_\mI$ in \refeq{Lip:eq:lit-generic} with $f(t) = \log(t)$.
+For an arbitrary problem instance with finitely many arms, they derive a lower bound on $c_\mI$, and provide an algorithm comes arbitrarily close to this lower bound.
+However, this approach may increase the $o(\log T)$ term in \refeq{Lip:eq:lit-generic}, possibly hurting the worst-case performance.

+\xhdr{Beyond IID rewards.} Uniform discretization easily extends for adversarial rewards \citep{Bobby-nips04}, and matches the regret bound in Theorem~\ref{Lip:thm:LipMAB-unif} (see Exercise~\ref{adv:ex:Lip}).
+Adaptive discretization extends to adversarial rewards, too, albeit with much additional work: \cite{AdvZooming-colt21} connect it to techniques from adversarial bandits, and generalize Theorem~\ref{Lip:thm:LipMAB-zooming} for a suitable version of zooming dimension.

+Some other variants with non-IID rewards have been studied. \cite{Munos-ecml10} consider a full-feedback problem with adversarial rewards and Lipschitz condition in the Euclidean space $(\R^d, \ell_2)$, achieving a surprisingly strong regret bound of $O_d(\sqrt{T})$. \citet{Azar-icml14} consider a version in which the IID condition is replaced by more sophisticated ergodicity and mixing assumptions, and essentially recover the performance of the zooming algorithm. \cite{contextualMAB-colt11} extends the zooming algorithm to a version of Lipschitz bandits where expected rewards do not change too fast over time.
+Specifically, $\mu(x,t)$, the expected reward of a given arm $x$ at time $t$, is Lipschitz relative to a known metric on pairs $(x,t)$.
+Here round $t$ is interpreted as a context in Lipschitz contextual bandits; see also Section~\ref{CB:sec:Lip} and the literature discussion in Section~\ref{CB:sec:further}.

+\OMIT{\cite{contextualMAB-colt11} considers contextual bandits with Lipschitz condition on expected payoffs, and provides a ``meta-algorithm'' which uses an off-the-shelf bandit algorithm such as \ExpThree \citep{bandits-exp3} as a subroutine and adaptively refines the space of contexts. }